Updated December 4th, 2017

 - Use the same profile pictures for all of your social media accounts.

-- Create a cover picture for Twitter and Facebook that shows what type of blog you will be launching soon.
+- Create a cover picture on Twitter and Facebook that shows what type of blog you will be launching soon.
 Canva has templates for both of these cover pictures.

 2. Create a Coming Soon Landing Page

 Now that you’ve created social media accounts for your blog, you need to create a Coming Soon landing page for your site so that there is something for people to see when they come to your blog.
-We used the Coming Soon – SunshineLaunch plugin to create the landing page.
+Use Coming Soon Page and Maintenance Mode by SeedProd to create a landing page.
 There is a free option or the Pro option.
 I am all for saving money – especially since you’re just getting started, so we used the free option.
 You really don’t need the pro option.

-To install the plugin go to Plugins > Add New > and then search for SunshineLaunch.
+To install the plugin go to Plugins > Add New > and then search Coming Soon Page SeedProd.
 Click install now.
-Now that you’ve installed the plugin, a tab title SunshinePlugin will show up in your left sidebar.
+Now that you’ve installed the plugin, a new link will show up under the setting section of your WordPress dashboard.
 Let’s go through the set up for the plugin.